 Backed up by Binance’s $100 million support fund for developers building on BSC and its high adoption rate worldwide, it’s hard to imagine the current growth trajectory slowing down anytime soon.
-Binance Smart Chain’s flexibility and smart contract functionality are going to help the Defi world grow and reach new heights.
+Binance Smart Chain’s flexibility and smart contract functionality will help the Defi world grow and reach new heights.

 But with the increasing popularity of BSC, it is imperative to cater to the security domain of the BSC network.
 A BSC audit is probably the first step in that direction.
 Binance smart chain audit provides security coverage to your Binance smart contract to keep it away from hackers and improve performance.

-BSC was established just in time for the Defi revolution as interest in blockchain-powered alternative financial solutions and use cases among the general population grew.
+BSC was established just before the Defi revolution as interest in blockchain-powered alternative financial solutions and used cases among the general population grew.
 Today, BNB continues to connect Binance and BSC.

-Though still in its infancy, BSC looks promising and is heading its way to establishing itself as a user-friendly alternative for the largely Ethereum-based Defi market.
+Though still in its infancy, BSC looks promising and is heading toward establishing itself as a user-friendly alternative for the largely Ethereum-based Defi market.